Darts (band)

 Darts is a nine-piece British doo-wop revival band that achieved chart success in the late 1970s and early 1980s.
 The London-based band had a number of UK top 20 hits including three successive number twos with revivals of early US rock and roll, R&B and original songs.
+The band had three singles peak at number two on the UK charts in 1978, "Come Back My Love", "The Boy from New York City" and "It's Raining", all but the last being covers of 1950s doo-wop songs.

 History

 Foundation

 Founded in 1976, by Den Hegarty along with Griff Fender (real name: Ian Collier), Rita Ray (real name: Lydia Sowa) and Horatio Hornblower (real name: Nigel Trubridge), all former members of the band Rocky Sharpe and the Razors (pre-Rocky Sharpe and the Replays).
 Joining the band was Iain "Thump" Thomson, George Currie and John Dummer, all ex-members of the John Dummer's Blues Band.
 The line-up was completed by William "Hammy" Howell and ex-Mickey Jupp singer Bob Fish.

 Early years

 They built up a large following playing clubs and universities, although their break came after they appeared on Charlie Gillett's show on BBC Radio London in October 1976.
 This secured the band a recording contract with Magnet Records, where they were teamed up with record producer Tommy Boyce who had previously produced The Monkees.

 Covering 1950s rock and roll hits, they scored their first UK hit in November 1977 with a medley of "Daddy Cool" (originally the b side of the single 'Silhouettes', a US 1955 hit for The Rays) and Little Richard's 1957 hit "The Girl Can't Help It".
 More cover versions followed in 1978 with "Come Back My Love" (originally recorded by US R&B group The Wrens in 1955), and "The Boy from New York City" (originally a US hit for The Ad Libs in 1965).
 Their next single of 1978 was an original song "It's Raining" written by band member Griff Fender (real name Ian Collier).

 "Come Back My Love", "The Boy from New York City" and "It's Raining" all reached number 2 in the UK Singles Chart.

 Following "It's Raining" in September 1978, Hegarty left the band to tend to his terminally ill father, and he was replaced by the American singer, Kenny Andrews.
 Their final hit of 1978 was "Don't Let It Fade Away" (written by Currie).
 "Get It" (written by Trubridge), followed in early 1979 and they also covered Gene Chandler's US 1962 hit "Duke of Earl", produced by former Wizzard frontman Roy Wood.
 This was their last UK top 10 hit, their only other sizeable hit coming in 1980 with a cover of The Four Seasons "Let's Hang On!".